-We found that elevated cTnT seen during hospitalisation for COPD exacerbation was a strong and independent prognostic factor for mortality after discharge, even after adjusting for multiple well-known determinants of mortality.
-To the best of our knowledge the association between troponin elevation and mortality in patients discharged from hospital after a COPD exacerbation is a novel finding.
+The present authors found that elevated cTnT seen during hospitalisation for COPD exacerbation was a strong and independent prognostic factor for mortality after discharge, even after adjusting for multiple well-known determinants of mortality.
+To the best of the present authors' knowledge this association between troponin elevation and mortality in patients discharged from hospital after a COPD exacerbation is a novel finding.
 Moreover, it may be important for risk stratification and treatment of patients hospitalised for COPD exacerbation.